-Guidelines include but are not limited to maps, telephone books and code books; dispatch and patrol/response procedures and practices of the Police Department and Fire and Rescue Department; VCIN/NCIC procedures; and procedures for the use and maintenance of equipment.
-Judgment is regularly required to determine the need/priorities for police and fire/EMS service in specific instances, identify appropriate responses from resources available and recognize potential need for resources requiring special call-out.
+Guidelines include but are not limited to maps, telephone books and code books; dispatch and patrol/response procedures and practices of the Police Department and the Fire and Rescue Department; VCIN/NCIC procedures; and procedures for use and maintenance of equipment/systems.
+Judgment is regularly required to determine the need/priorities for police and fire/EMS service in specific instances and identify appropriate responses from resources available.

-EFFORT The work is primarily sedentary; the incumbent typically sits or stays in one position for extended periods while monitoring events and exchanging information via equipment.
+EFFORT Typically sits or stays in one position for extended periods while monitoring events and exchanging information via equipment.
 Uses written materials (such as operator maintenance specifications), pictorial materials (such as maps), visual displays (such as teletype readouts), mechanical and electronic devices (such as computer equipment), the spoken word and nonverbal sounds as sources of information for various functions.
 Stays alert and maintains concentration amid distractions or monotonous conditions.
-Attends to multiple inputs and produces multiple outputs via various media at the same time: listens and speaks by use of multi-channel radio equipment and telephones, watches closed circuit TV and other visual displays, adjusts controls of machinery, and deals with other personnel in the control room.
+Attends to multiple inputs and produces multiple outputs via various media at the same time: listens and speaks by use of multi-channel radio equipment and telephones, monitors closed-circuit TV and other visual displays, adjusts controls of machinery, and deals with other personnel in the control room.
 Uses tone of voice and other speech characteristics to give clear instructions, reason with callers, calm them and perform related functions.